-Latest News Astronomy the Centre point of Indigenous culture, researcher says.
+Latest News Dr Duane Hamacher discusses Emu in the Sky.
+612 ABC Brisbane (4 July 2016) Astronomy the Centre point of Indigenous culture, researcher says.
 ABC Science News (3 June 2016).
 Dancing with the stars - astronomy and music in the Torres Strait.
 Inspiration of Astronomical Phenomena IX.
-Aboriginal Astronomical Traditions from Ooldea, South Australia, Part 2: Animals in the Olden Sky.
-JAHH, 19(1), 61-78.

-Duane Hamacher is a Senior ARC Discovery Early Career Research Fellow at the Monash Indigenous Centre.
+Duane Hamacher is an astronomer and Senior ARC Discovery Early Career Research Fellow at the Monash Indigenous Centre.
 He publishes extensively on Indigenous astronomical and geological knowledge and traditions, working closely with Aboriginal and Islander elders and knowledge custodians across Australia and the Pacific.

 His research seeks to understand how Indigenous people developed and encoded scientific information in their Knowledge Systems.
 This involves developing methodologies for reconstructing damaged or fragmented astronomical knowledge, working closely with Aboriginal and Islander communities to document astronomical traditions, exploring the antiquity of oral tradition, and understanding the connections between sky, land, and sea.